 - And finally, don’t forget to strengthen your hair from within with our plant allies and good nutrition.

-If you liked this article, feel free to follow Katie on Instagram for more Ayurvedic tips, beauty rituals and spiritual practices.
+If you liked this article about Ayurvedic hair care, feel free to follow Katie on Instagram for more tips, beauty rituals and spiritual practices.